elixirschool/elixirschool/lessons/specifics/ecto.md

 end
 ```

-By default Ecto creates an `id` auto incrementing primary key.
+By default Ecto creates an auto-incrementing primary key called `id`.
 Here we're using the default `change/0` callback but Ecto also supports `up/0` and `down/0` in the event you need more granular control.

-As you might have guessed adding `timestamps` to your migration will create and manage `created_at` and `updated_at` for you.
+As you might have guessed, adding `timestamps` to your migration will create and manage `created_at` and `updated_at` for you.

 To apply our new migration run `mix ecto.migrate`.